 Let’s now consider what should an invoice include when you create this.
 Indeed, it’s important to get the details right before you send your contractor bill to your customer or client.
-You don’t want to create and send in an invoice to your client and then later discover that you missed some important details off this.
+You don’t want to create and send an invoice to your client and then later discover that you missed some important details off this.
 Indeed, there’s specific details that your UK contractor invoices should clearly display when you issue these.
-Therefore, let’s take the time to look at how to create an invoice as an independent contractor.
+Therefore, let’s look at how to create an invoice as an independent contractor.
 To sum up, when you create an invoice for your work, the correct and complete details should always be shown.

 Legal requirements for a contract work invoice

-The legal requirements in respect of a UK invoice for independent contractor are:
+A company invoice is a document and the legal requirements in respect of a UK invoice for independent contractor are: